 In order to contribute to increased knowledge in business administration and corporate law, the Karl-Adam Bonnier Foundation initiates and finances research projects concerning current issues in these areas.
 Some of our latest research projects are presented below.

 There is a growing interest in so-called Born Globals, exceptionally export-oriented companies that from the outset aim to rapidly establish themselves in several foreign markets.
 Often they are innovative companies in high-tech industries such as IT, gaming, music or design.
 The research project Born Globals aims to identify Swedish Born Global companies, analyze their development, and investigate which qualities make them successful in foreign markets.

 This research project is being conducted by Professor Magnus Henrekson, Dr. Shon Ferguson and Ph.Lic.
 Louise Johannesson at the Research Institute of Industrial Economics (IFN), one of the leading private research institutes in economics in Europe.
-The project runs from 2016–2019.
+The project ended in 2018.

 The ability to create an intrapreneurial climate that favors innovation and renewal is central to a company’s continued success.
 Intrapreneurship Compass (IC) is a 4-year research project that designs, conducts and communicates annual surveys of the intrapreneurial climate in Swedish companies.
 The aim is to increase our knowledge and strengthen renewal at companies in Sweden.
 The long-term goal is for IC to become an attractive tool for companies to measure and develop their intrapreneurial climate, thereby improving their renewability and competitiveness.

 The research project is carried out by Uppsala University under the leadership of Professor Ivo Zander, Dr. Katarina Blomkvist and Dr. Philip Kappen.
 The project runs during 2016-2019.